alorman/recipes/Ditalini.md

 - If it seems too tomato-y add some of the 2nd can of soup.
 If it seems too thick, add some of the tomato juice ( you want it to be a little runny)

 - Add the grated cheese.
 Stir in and blend well.

+- Add chicken if using, and stir in

 - Pasta should be done now, add that and the parsley to the mix, stir well.